rocicorp/replicache-sdk-flutter/README.md

 Replicache starts up and tries to do an initial sync, but fails because no diff-server is running.
 That's OK!
 We'll fix that in the next step.

 For now, search for `ClientID` in the console output and copy it down.
-Every device syncing with Replicache has a unique `ClientID` generated at first run.
+Every unique instance of Replicache on a device has a unique `ClientID` generated at first run.
 We'll need that value next.

 ### 5. Start a development diff-server and put some data in it: